-- Issues surrounding friendships and bullying behaviour are taught through the Personal, Social, Health and Economic Education Curriculum.
-Children are taught to explore some of the ups and downs of relationships, including the positive aspects and benefits of friendships and the negative aspects of relational conflict. - Anti- bullying workshops are held annually with external agencies such as the Anti- Bullying Alliance. - The School counsellor provides a lunchtime drop- in service for pupils to talk about friendship/bullying issues. - Whole School Assemblies are also used to discuss bullying and raise children's awareness of what bullying looks like, and how they can respond. - Circle Time provide opportunities for more detailed discussions and role play activities to explore the nature of bullying. - Perivale Parliament (School Council) will provide a forum for discussing any bullying issues and for the children to decide ways of preventing it and supporting those who are bullied.

-- Peer Mediators aim to enable students to resolve friendship problems and low level bullying behaviour without adult intervention - Positive play leaders to reduce potential conflict during breaktime and lunchtime - The School Rules will be upheld at all times.
+- Issues surrounding friendships and bullying behaviour are taught through the Personal, Social, Health and Economic Education Curriculum and sometimes through external workshops.
+Children are taught to explore some of the ups and downs of relationships, including the positive aspects and benefits of friendships and the negative aspects of relational conflict. - Whole School Assemblies are also used to discuss bullying and raise children's awareness of what bullying looks like, and how they can respond. - Circle Time provides opportunities for more detailed discussions and role play activities to explore the nature of bullying. - Class and School Councils will provide a forum for discussing any bullying issues and for the children to decide ways of preventing it and supporting those who are bullied. - Playground Leaders aim to enable students to resolve friendship problems and low-level bullying behaviour without adult intervention. - Playground leaders to reduce potential conflict during breaktime and lunchtime - The School Rules will be upheld at all times.
 All staff will monitor behaviour and intervene when it becomes inappropriate in order to prevent bullying to develop.
-Staff on playground duty will inform class teachers of any incidents. - Participation in Anti Bullying Week each year - Workshops with parents based on anti-bullying strategies and policies - Regular staff inset session on anti-bullying strategies and safeguarding procedures
+Staff on playground duty will inform class teachers of any incidents. - Participation in Anti Bullying Week each year. - Workshops with parents based on anti-bullying strategies and policies. - Regular staff inset session on anti-bullying strategies and safeguarding procedures.